tezos/tezos-mirror/docs/developer/python_testing_framework.rst

         scenario()

-This can be run with ``python3 examples/example.py``.
+This can be run with
+``PYTHONPATH=./:$PYTHONPATH poetry run python examples/example.py``.
 It should display all the clients commands and their results.

 The ``sandbox`` object allows users to add nodes, bakers or endorsers running in tezos sandboxed mode.
 Whenever a node has been added, one can